techybluiz/techybluiz/README.md

 ## About me

 Computer Science student since 2021, with focus on Python.
-My first encounter with programming was through the C. Previous experience in IT support for and netwoks.
+My first encounter with programming was through the C language.
+Actually experience in IT support for and netwoks.